saumyaparikh/saumyaparikh/README.md

 ### Glad to see you here!

-- Pursuing Bachelors's in Computer Engineering 🎓 from Mumbai University 🏛.
+- Pursued Bachelors's in Computer Engineering 🎓 from Mumbai University 🏛.
 - I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms 🤓.

 ### Talking about Personal Stuffs:

-- 🔭 I’m currently working on [3Dify](https://github.com/saumyaparikh/3Dify)
+- 🔭 I’m currently working on [Sapflix](https://github.com/saumyaparikh/sapflix)

 - 🌱 I’m currently learning **Full Stack Development.**